Choosing Your Base Van - A Practical Comparison

 Ford Transit - The Balanced Option

 The Transit is Ford's answer to the Sprinter, and it's become increasingly popular for conversions.
-It's newer to the US market (2015+) but has been sold in Europe forever.
+It's newer to the US market (2015+) but has been sold in Europe for decades.
 The high roof is the tallest of any van at 81" interior height.

 Pros